Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 And, let me, dear reader, tell you a funny story that happened while I was running this emulation.

 Picture this: it was an early 3am, I had finished bringing up the switch and everything was working as expected.
-At this point my mind was fixated on actively debating whether I should head off to bed and get a wink of sleep or toughen it out until sunrise and go directly [celebrate at waffle house.](https://talesonthewire.com/projects/tapeout_tradition/) For those wondering why I didn’t just head off to waffle house then and there: I am happily married an intend to keep it that way.
+At this point my mind was fixated on actively debating whether I should head off to bed and get a wink of sleep or toughen it out until sunrise and go directly [celebrate at waffle house.](https://talesonthewire.com/projects/tapeout_tradition/) For those wondering why I didn’t just head off to waffle house then and there: I am happily married, and intend to keep it that way.

 {{< figure
 src="ssh.svg"
-caption="2am emulation setup"
+caption="3:00 am emulation setup."
 >}}

 At that point my main work computer was connected via wired Ethernet to my switch, my switch to my router, and through there to my workstation.